 Korean street food is a must-try when in Korea.
 There is a wide variety of street food found all over South Korea.
-The best place to buy it is at the night markets, where you can find many different types of dishes from traditional Korean bbq to noodles and fried doughnuts.
-One thing that is not found on many menus is kimchi fries- French fries covered with sauerkraut, cheese, and spicy mayo sauce.
-These dishes range from traditional Korean cuisine such as kimbap to more Westernized options like hamburgers.
+The best place to buy it is at the night markets, where you can find many different types of dishes, from traditional Korean bbq to noodles and fried doughnuts.
+One thing that is not found on many menus is kimchi fries- French fries are covered with sauerkraut, cheese, and spicy mayo sauce.
+These dishes range from traditional Korean cuisine, such as kimbap, to more Westernized options, like hamburgers.
 There are also many different types of fried chicken, including spicy, sweet, and salty flavors.

 Some of the most popular Korean dishes include kimchi, Korean stew, Bibimbap, Korean fried chicken, red rice cakes, and many more.
 Look at the most popular Korean words and phrases about food here.

 Korean Drinking Customs

 If you’re looking for a drinking culture that is all about the good times, then look no further than South Korea.
 From social gatherings to traditional ceremonies, Koreans have an abundance of drinking customs.